sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-06-1-book_notes_100_baggers_stock_that_return_100_1.md

 The reasons to sell can be :

-* You've made a mistake - that is, 'the factual background of the particular company is less favorable than originally beleived'
+* You've made a mistake - that is, 'the factual background of the particular company is less favorable than originally believed'
 * The stock no longer meets your investment criteria.
 * You want to switch into something better- although an investor should be careful here and only switch if "very sure of his ground"